-Architecture, Art, Travel
+Architecture, Art, Paris, Travel

 Passionate about Paris’ Fondation Louis Vuitton: a ‘Magnificent Vessel’